-A thief waits in the darkness.
-His eyes scan the Nicaraguan beach.
+A thief waits in the dark.
+His eyes scan the beach.
 Soon, he spots what he is looking for: A sea turtle digging a nest.
 She begins to lay her eggs in the nest.
-She falls into a trance.
 She doesn’t notice the thief.

-The thief reaches into the nest and pulls out the eggs, one by one.
-The turtle mother lays her last egg and uses her back flippers to cover it.
-She does not know that the nest is now empty.
-The thief has taken every last egg.
+The thief reaches into the nest.
+He pulls out the eggs, one by one.
+The turtle uses her back flippers to cover the nest.
+She doesn’t know that her nest is now empty.

 Beaches where sea turtles nest

-Olive ridley turtles come to these beaches by the thousands to lay their eggs during arribadas.
-Arribada means "arrival" in Spanish.
+Olive ridley turtles come to these beaches to lay their eggs during arribadas.
+This Spanish word means “arrival.”

 Green sea turtles are an endangered species.